Strong-coupling RPA theory of a Bose gas near the superfluid--Mott-insulator transition: universal thermodynamics and two-body contact: Bosons in an optical lattice

 The reason for defining the contact in the Bose-Hubbard model from the singular part of the pressure is that only this part is associated with weakly interacting quasi-particles and thus takes the same form as the pressure of a dilute Bose gas provided we replace $m$ and $a$ by $m^*_\alpha$ and $a^*_\alpha$.
 The full pressure is dominated by the regular part $\Pmi$ and the momentum distribution $n_\k$ does not exhibit a $1/|\k|^4$ tail (Fig.~\ref{fig_nk}).
 However, in the continuum model, since the gas behaves as a dilute Bose gas at short distances, we expect a $1/|\k|^4$ tail in the momentum distribution $n_\k$ for $|\k|\gg 1/\ell$ even in the Mott insulator.
-This leads us to consider the full contact \beq \frac{\cfull}{\calV} = 8\pi m \frac{\partial P(\mu,m,a)}{\partial(1/a)} \biggl|_{\mu,m} , \eeq defined in the usual way, i.e. from a derivative of the total pressure with respect to $1/a$.
+This leads us to consider the full contact \beq \frac{\cfull}{\calV} = 8\pi m \frac{\partial P(\mu,m,a)}{\partial(1/a)} \biggl|_{\mu,m} , \eeq defined in the usual way, i.e. from a derivative of the total pressure with respect to $1/a$~\cite{[{A general discussion of the critical behavior of the contact (defined in the usual way, i.e. from~(\ref{Cfull})) near phase transitions can be found in }]Chen14}.

 In the following, we denote by $\bar n$ the mean density of bosons and by $n=\bar n\ell^3$ (or $\nmi$) the mean number of bosons per site (i.e. per minimum of the optical lattice).